Yash12169/Get-Things-Going/README.md

 Contributions are welcome!
 If you have suggestions for improvements or features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Thanks to [React](https://reactjs.org/) for the fantastic framework.
-- Special thanks to [Tailwind CSS](https://tailwindcss.com/) and [Framer Motion](https://www.framer.com/motion/) for their amazing libraries.